tracybporter/file-grep-bash-example/README.md

-This came from a before 6:30am before my first cup of coffee with my husband one morning.
+This came from a before 6:30am before-my-first-cup-of-coffee conversation with my husband one morning.
 I qualify this because if we'd discussed it later I hopefully would have suggested something other than a bash script.
 HOWEVER, grep is pretty damn effective.